evhub/coconut/DOCS.md

 To specify that you want a _variable_, prefix the name with a backslash as in `\data`, and to specify that you want a _keyword_, prefix the name with a colon as in `:match`.

+Additionally, backslash syntax for escaping variable names can also be used to distinguish between variable names and [custom operators](#custom-operators) as well as explicitly signify that an assignment to a built-in is desirable to dismiss [`--strict` warnings](#strict-mode).

-In addition to helping with cases where the two uses conflict, such disambiguation syntax can also be helpful for letting syntax highlighters know what you're doing.
+Finally, such disambiguation syntax can also be helpful for letting syntax highlighters know what you're doing.

 ##### Examples